nestjs/docs.nestjs.com/content/graphql/scalars.md

 #### Code first

-In order to create a `Date` scalar, simply create a new class.
+To create a `Date` scalar, simply create a new class.

 ```typescript
 import { Scalar, CustomScalar } from '@nestjs/graphql';